 Do implant dentures cause mouth sores?

-Implant dentures usually don’t cause mouth sores, but they can if the dentures don’t fit properly or if something is rubbing against your gums.
-Visit our dentist regularly to make sure your implant dentures are fitting well.
-If you do get sores, let our dentist know so they can adjust the dentures or suggest ways to soothe your mouth.
+Implant dentures don’t cause mouth sores, but they can if the dentures don’t fit or if something is rubbing against your gums.
+Visit our office regularly so we can make sure your implant dentures are fitting well.
+If you get sores, we can adjust the dentures or suggest ways to soothe your mouth.

 Can I get dental implants if I have gum disease?

-If you have gum disease, it’s important to treat it before getting dental implants.
-Gum disease, especially the advanced stage called periodontitis, can weaken the gums and jawbone.
+You need to treat gum disease before you get dental implants.
+Gum disease can weaken the gums and jawbone.
 Since dental implants need a strong and healthy jawbone to stay in place, untreated gum disease can increase the risk of implant failure.

 Do implant-supported bridges last longer than traditional bridges?

 Yes, implant-supported bridges last longer than traditional bridges.
-Implant-supported bridges are anchored to dental implants placed in your jawbone, which act like artificial tooth roots.
-This creates a strong, stable base that helps the bridge last for many years.
+Implants anchor these bridges and act like artificial tooth roots.
+It creates a strong and stable base that helps the bridge last for many years.

-Implant-supported bridges also use durable materials designed to resist wear and tear.
-Unlike traditional bridges, which rely on adjacent teeth for support, implant-supported bridges don’t stress or weaken nearby teeth.
+Implant-supported bridges also use strong materials designed to resist wear and tear.
+Traditional bridges rely on adjacent teeth for support, but implant-supported bridges don’t stress or weaken nearby teeth.
 This can help avoid decay or cracking in those teeth over time.

 Do dental crowns look natural?

-Yes, dental crowns can look very natural.
-Modern dental crowns are designed to match the size, shape, and color of your natural teeth so they blend in seamlessly with your smile.
+Yes.
+Modern dental crowns match the size, shape, and color of your natural teeth so they blend in seamlessly with your smile.

-Our crowns are made from materials like porcelain, which mimics the appearance of real teeth.
-These materials reflect light in a way that looks similar to natural tooth enamel.
+We make crowns from porcelain, which mimics the appearance of real teeth.
+These materials reflect light in a way that resembles natural tooth enamel.

 Restore Your Full Smile Today

-Dr. Andrea Canales does everything she can to keep your smile in top shape.
-Rehabilitative and restorative dentistry is the most effective way to do this.
-Call Hebron Family Dental for restorative dental care today at 972-236-5871.
+Dr. Andrea Canales does all she can to keep your smile in top shape.
+Rehabilitative and restorative dentistry in Carrollton, TX can help.
+Call Hebron Family Dental today at 972-820-8780.
 Feel free to schedule your next dental appointment with us on our website.

 Our office serves Northwest Dallas, including cities and towns such as Addison, Farmers Branch, Coppell, and Valley Branch.
-We cannot wait to help you achieve the smile you deserve!
+We can’t wait to help you restore your smile.